 Embrace the benefits of sustainability in your small business

-The importance of sustainability in business goes beyond minimising your environmental impact.
+The importance of sustainability in business goes beyond minimizing your environmental impact.
 It leads to satisfied employees whose productivity and retention levels will rise, and it improves the attractiveness of your brand among investors and the local community.

 Better brand perception translates to growing sales.
 When this is paired with your energy conservation and waste management initiatives, you’ll likely see your expenses drop and profitability rise.

 Technology like Act! plays a central role in this transformation by enabling you to go paperless and remote.
-Try Act! free for 14 days to see how it can help you realise the benefits of sustainability in business.
+Try Act! free for 14 days to see how it can help you realize the benefits of sustainability in business.